 b) vitality of crops and their nutritional values are hardly an issue, because the speed of growth is much more important.
 The same is true for the food industry: nutritional values are totally irrelevant, as long as the costs of processing are not affected.
 What counts are the economics of bulk treatment, swift transport and the longest possible shelf life.
 Money, money and money!

 Inflation of the food quality (nutritional value) blows up our health care system.

-The wrong money to the wrong research: not on people but on profit
+The wrong money to the wrong research: not on health but on corporate profits

-It may look strange at first sight, but important reasons that our Health Care system is exploding, are that a) governments have ceased to supervise a properly operating food production chain as a whole and b) have ceased to fund independent, fundamental food and health research institutes where independent scientists don't have to fear the wrath of big corporations that are unhappy with the results.
+It may look strange at first sight, but important reasons that our Health Care system is exploding, are that a) governments have ceased to supervise a properly operating food production chain as a whole and b) have ceased to fund independent, fundamental food and health research institutes where independent scientists don't have to worry about big corporations that might become unhappy about potentially unfavourable results.
 National governments have in fact handed over their power to the lobby machines of a few multinational corporations that are steamrolling their hollow phrases over Washington, Brussels and Strassbourg.
 To consumers the result is invariably: What You See Is definitely not What You Get!
 And it applies to trace-elements-deficient store food just as much as to transparency-deficient trade agreements.
 Enough of it.

 Let's put our priorities right: our most urgent problem is not how to feed the rest of the world, but how to keep our own soils in a productive state!